pombredanne/electrode/README.md

 3. [Virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/)

 ### Setup the environment
-1. Clone the repo and `cd` into it

-> All commands are to be run from the project root
+1. Clone the repo and `cd` into it. *Run all commands from the project root*

 2. Create the virtual environment
 ```Bash